 Mental Health Support

 We know things may be difficult at the moment.
 If you feel anxious, stressed or overwhelmed, there is support for you.
+The Greater Manchester Combined Authority has developed a leaflet with sources of support.
 Click here for more information.

 Wigan Council run a digital mentor service, giving help with IT through telephone support.
 They can help you get the best from smartphones, tablets, computers or laptops.
 To find out more about TechMates, click here.